apache/cloudstack/README.md

 The following provides more details on the included cryptographic software:

-* CloudStack makes use of JaSypt cryptographic libraries
+* CloudStack makes use of JaSypt cryptographic libraries.
 * CloudStack has a system requirement of MySQL, and uses native database encryption functionality.
 * CloudStack makes use of the Bouncy Castle general-purpose encryption library.
 * CloudStack can optionally interacts with and controls OpenSwan-based VPNs.